snoyberg/posa-chapter/warp.md

 In Haskell, argument types of function are separated by right arrows and the most right one is the type of return value.
-So, we can interpret the definition as an application takes `Request` and returns `Response`.
+So, we can interpret the definition as a WAI application takes `Request` and returns `Response`.

 After accepting a new HTTP connection, a dedicated user thread is spawn for the connection.
 It first receives an HTTP request from a client and parses it to `Request`.
-Then, Warp gives the `Request` to an application and takes a `Response` from it.
+Then, Warp gives the `Request` to a WAI application and takes a `Response` from it.
 Finally, Warp builds an HTTP response based on `Response` and sends it back to the client.
-This is illustrated in Fix XXX.
+This is illustrated in Fig XXX.

 ![Warp](warp.png)